 If you want to find out how to make a bootable install of macOS Catalina, macOS Mojave, or an older version of Mac OS X or macOS, you've come to the right place.

-What you need to make a bootable install drive
+What you need to make a bootable USB for Mac

-There are two main things you'll need to make your bootable install.
-The whole process shouldn't take very long.
+There are two main things you'll need to make your bootable install: a USB stick and the installation files.
+Once you have those two things the process shouldn't take very long.

 A 12GB Flash Drive (at least!)

 We recommend a 12GB (or more) drive, this may be more than you need, for example, the installer for the beta of Mojave was 5.68GB while High Sierra's installer was 4.3GB.

 We recommend a Flash memory stick as it will be quicker.
 You'll also benefit from USB 3, or USB Type C - this may be your only choice if you have a newer Mac.

 If you have data on the drive that you plan to use you will need to transfer it to another drive, or get a new drive, as it will be completely formatted and erased.